PootieT/explain-then-translate/README.md

 python analysis/collect_completion_results.py --dir <OUTPUT_DIR>
 ```

-However, installing all 19 languages can be a little annoying, so we are working on building a container for
+However, installing all 19 languages can be a little annoying, so we provide a container for
-execution just the same way as MultiPL-E [tutorial].
-This is coming soon.
+execution just the same way as MultiPL-E. See details in [tutorial](MultiPL-C2C/docs/tutorial.md)

 ## MultiPL-C2C